Alexs784/android-simple-adb/README.md

 - [ ] Option to see each step adb command(s)
 - [ ] Option to delete a step
 - [ ] Option to delete a script
+- [ ] Option to search adb commands
 - [ ] Support more adb commands